samu8991/Modelling_prj/projectII/report.md

 # Introduction

-This project implements a system of 6 distribuited magnetic levitation systems, leanirized in an equilibrium point.
-We applied the theory as described in section 3 of the book [Cooperative Control of Multi-Agent Systems](https://link.springer.com/book/10.1007/978-1-4471-5574-4).
+This project implements a system of 6 distribuited magnetic levitation systems, linearized in an equilibrium point.
+We applied the theory as described in chapter 3 of the book [Cooperative Control of Multi-Agent Systems](https://link.springer.com/book/10.1007/978-1-4471-5574-4).
 In the first section we briefly explain the simulink model and the code used for the simulations, as well as the other files of the project.
 The second section briefly analize the performance of different network structures in terms of Global Disagreement Error on the output of the systems.
 The third section is dedicated to the comparison of the performances when using either a distributed observer or a local one.
 Finally, the last section explains a slightly different architecture that works for our systems, even tough we could not proove the general case.

 # Files arrangement

-For information about the simulink and matlab implementation, please refer to the file README.md.
+For information about the simulink and matlab implementation, please refer to the file [README.md](./README.md).

 There are 4 types of files.